 Proper wiring is evident in most types of bonsai specimens.
 This is usually done by wrapping aluminum or copper wire around the plant’s trunks and branches, so you can create your preferred form and style.
 Wiring is also useful in making detailed placements of the leaves and branches.
 Wire securely holds all the branches in place until they are eventually converted or lignified into wood.
 In most instances, deciduous trees may take between 6 and 9 months, or perhaps even an entire growing season before their branches lignify.

-On the other hand, this process may take longer for conifers such as spruce and spine.
-You may also use wires to connect one branch to another branch or the pot since the tightening action applies the right amount of force to branches.
+On the other hand, this process may take longer for conifers, such as spruce and pine.
+You may also use wires to connect one branch to another branch or the pot, since the tightening action applies the right amount of force to branches.
 It is also important to note that there are species that may not lignify strongly and there are branches that can be too brittle or stiff.
 In this case, such a specimen is not recommended for wiring, so you may only shape it by pruning.

 A video showing wiring a bonsai.